Ready for a Better New Year? Try These 5 Mindful New Year’s Resolutions for a Happier 2022 by Julie Potiker

-The year 2020 was crazy, and who knows what 2021 will bring?
+The years 2020 and 2021 were crazy, and who knows what 2022 will bring?
 Here are five tips you can use to thrive even amid life's chaos in the New Year:

 1. Allow Yourself to H.E.A.L.

 In 2021, turn your focus toward experiencing the fullness of every beautiful, joyful, silly, fun or wonderful experience you have.
 Use the H.E.A.L. method, originally created by neuroscientist Rick Hanson: